ayatokura/ai-openscale/wos-insight-categorical.md

 The `Minimum changes for Approved outcome` tells us that, if the values of the features were changed to the values listed in this section, then the prediction of the model will change.

-Likewise, the `Minimum changes for this outcome` tells us that, even if the values of the features were changed to those listed in this section, the prediction of the model would not have changed.
+Likewise, the `Maximum changes allowed for the same outcome` tells us that, even if the values of the features were changed to those listed in this section, the prediction of the model would not have changed.

 Thus, these two values tell us the behavior of the model in the vicinity of the data point for which the explanation is being generated.